Printerverse/CuraEngine-Docker/README.md

 run: ```bash test.sh ``` (this will pull the newest printer definitions from github, install all dependensis for the node server and start the server)

 When using wsl you have to configure a port forwarding from port 3000 on wsl to your windows system (tutorial: https://en.number13.de/wsl2-windows-subsystem-ports-forwarding/).

+## TODO

+[] add support for other printers than the ultimaker 3 [] check for security problems (file code injection maby possible) [] check if the dockerfile still works like intendet